 Each M2 Pro Miner has a 90-day grace period that begins with the initial registration of the miner.
 During this period of time, health will not affect the mining potential of the M2 Pro.
 After the grace period is over, the current health of the miner will be applied.

-If the fuel tank is empty after the grace period, mining efficiency will be reduced by 50% (see Fuel).
+If the fuel tank is empty after the grace period, mining efficiency will be reduced (see Fuel).

 Each miner has a fuel tank.
 This tank is equal to the size of all the MXC mined by this miner.
 So a miner mined 10 MXC, the tank size would then be 10 MXC.